davea42/searchgnucash/README.md

 other records can be a chore if the sum in a transaction splits does not seem to match other relevant data.

+Here searching the gnucash file named in $HOME/searchgnucash.conf:

     searchgnucash  -d 2022-02-24 -s Chase -csv >a.csv
     # Now read in a.csv with a spreadsheet, such as
-    # soffice, and select comma separation
+    # soffice, and select comma separation.
     # The split entries will be in a three-column format
     # with the second column the values.
     soffice a.csv
     # Save the spreadsheet (as a .ods, for example)
-    # And add a sum() cell to add the entries in column
+    # And add a sum() cell to add the entries
-    # B of interest.
+    # of interest from column B.

 ## searchcash